infochimps-labs/ironfan-pantry/cookbooks/silverware/README.md

 Cookbooks repeatably express these and other aspects:

 * "I launch these daemons: ..."
-* "I haz a bukkit, itz naem '/var/log/lol'"
+* "I have a collection of logs at '/var/log/lol'"
 * "I have a dashboard at 'http://....:...'"
 * ... and much more.